dart-lang/language/working/0546-patterns/patterns.md

 }
 ```

-Here's a match statement which contains a bunch of cases.
+Here's a match statement which contains a couple of cases.
 Each case contains a
 pattern that the value is matched against.
 Look at `a` inside the `[a]` pattern.
 It could mean either: